hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 <q>**Note:** The *Screen Snapshots* you create here are separate and distinct from the *Game Snapshots* you create from the *Overview* page.</q>

 <q>**Import from Library?** Several pre-build Screens and their constituent Snippets are available for import from the platform usng the *Import from Library* button on the Screen Builder.
-For details, see [Importing Screens from Library](/Documentation/Manage/Importing Screens from Library.md).</q>
+For details, see [Importing and Exporting Admin Screens](/Documentation/Manage/Importing and Exporting Admin Screens.md).</q>

 *2.* Select the *Screens* tab and click to *Add* a new Screen.
 The *New Screen* page opens: